w3f/Grants-Program/applications/Data Annotation Platform (DAP).md

 ### Ecosystem Fit

 **Where and How Does DAP Fit into the Ecosystem?**
-DAP addresses the growing need for high-quality, ethically sourced data in AI development.
+DAP addresses the growing demand for high-quality, ethically sourced data in AI development.
 It integrates into the Polkadot ecosystem as a decentralized service layer for data annotation, complementing existing parachains and dApps focused on AI, data storage, and privacy.
+By leveraging Polkadot’s interoperability, DAP enables seamless collaboration between AI developers, annotators, and data providers across multiple chains.

 **Target Audience**

-- **AI Companies and Researchers**: Need annotated datasets for training AI models.
+- **AI Companies and Researchers**: Require accurately annotated datasets for training and improving AI models.
-- **Annotators**: Individuals (gig workers) or communities seeking flexible, rewarding annotation work.
+- **Annotators**:Individuals or communities seeking flexible, rewarding opportunities to contribute to AI development.
 - **Web3 Developers**: Building privacy-focused AI applications on Polkadot.

 **Needs Addressed**

-- **High-Quality Data Annotation**: AI models require accurately labeled data, which is often expensive and time-consuming to produce.
+- **High-Quality Data Annotation**: AI models depend on accurately labeled data, which is often costly and time-consuming to produce.
 - **Data Privacy**: Traditional annotation platforms centralize data, raising privacy concerns.
-- **Fair Compensation**: Annotators are often underpaid and lack transparency in earnings.
+- **Fair Compensation**: Annotators are frequently underpaid and lack transparency in earnings, which DAP addresses through blockchain-based reward systems.

 **Evidence of Need**